Bulgarian party scuppers idea of broad coalition

 GERB leader Boiko Borisov, a former bodyguard, resigned during the protests and though he managed to hang on to core voters, his popularity was also hit by allegations of wiretapping and illegal ballots against party members.

 Borisov has made no public comments on election results and did not attend a scheduled news conference after the vote.
-Instead, leaders of smaller parties formed from protesters took to the lectern to criticise GERB and demand more spending.
+Instead, leaders of smaller parties formed from protesters took to the lectern to criticize GERB and demand more spending. ($1 = 0.7703 euros)

 (Writing by Sam Cage; Editing by Angus MacSwan)